coding-plus-equals-one/club-competitions-2022-2023/competition_A/instruction.md

 ```
 Input: 2, 3
 Output: 1
+Explanation: You can just add 1.
 ```
-You can just add 1.

 ```
 Input: 10, 10
 Output: 0
+Explanation: You don't need to do anything.
 ```
-You don't need to do anything.

 ```
 Input: 2, 4
 Output: 2
+Explanation: You can add 1 two times.
 ```
-You can add 1 two times.

 ```
 Input: 7, 4
 Output: 2
+Explanation: You can subtract 4 and add 1.
 ```
-You can subtract 4 and add 1.

 ```
 Input: 9, 3
 Output: 1
+Explanation: You can just subtract 6.
 ```
-You can just subtract 6.